 1620s, "abatement" (a sense now obsolete), alteration of French descompte (16c., Modern French décompte), from Medieval Latin discomputus (source of Italian disconto), from discomputare, from dis- (see dis-) + computare "to count" (see compute).
-Commercial meaning "deduction for early payment" is from 1680s; meaning "reduction in the price of goods" attested by 1837.
+Commercial meaning "deduction for early or prompt payment" is from 1680s; meaning "a reduction in the price of goods" attested by 1837.

-1620s, "reckon as an abatement or deduction," from Old French desconter (13c., Modern French décompter), from Medieval Latin discomputare, from dis- (see dis-) + computare "to count" (see compute).
+1620s, "reckon as an abatement or deduction" (a sense now obsolete), from Old French desconter "reckon off, account back" (13c., Modern French décompter), from Medieval Latin discomputare, from dis- "away, from" (see dis-) + computare "to reckon, to count" (see compute).
 Hence, "to abate, deduct" (1650s), and figurative sense "to leave out of account, disregard" (1702).
 Formerly also discompt.
 Commercial sense of "make a deduction from, put a reduced price upon" is by 1977.
 Related: Discounted; discounting.